mre/endler.dev/content/2025/taste/index.md

 It takes one to know one.

-## So... which font should I pick?
+## So...
+Which Font Should I Pick?

 You realized by now that this was not an article about typography.
 I think it doesn't matter which font you pick.